hunzhiwange/queryphp/README.md

  *      \_\ \_/\____/\___/_/   / / .___/_/ /_/ .___/
  *         \_\                /_/_/         /_/
  *
- * The PHP Framework For Code Poem As Free As Wind. <Query Yet Simple>
- * (c) 2010-2018 http://queryphp.com All rights reserved.
- *
- * For the full copyright and license information, please view the LICENSE
- * file that was distributed with this source code.
  */

 version_compare(PHP_VERSION, '7.1.0', '<') && die('PHP 7.1.0 OR Higher');